Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 Have you ever wondered what kind of information does the input noise Z encode in a GAN?
 It usually encodes different types of features of the images in a very "noisy" way.
 For example, you could take one position of this Z vector, and change its values from -1 and 1.
 This is what you would see on a model trained on MNIST digit dataset:

 ![Interpolations on Z]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/Z_interpolation.jpg){: :height="auto" .center-image }
-Interpolation on Z. First image has one of the positions at -1, and it gets interpolated to 1 at the last image.
+Interpolation on Z. The first image has one of the positions at -1, and it gets interpolated to 1 at the last image.
 {: .img-caption}

 It seems to me a kind of 4 slowly transformed to a "Y" (most likely, a fusion between a 4 and a 9).
 So, this is what I was referring to by encoding this information in a noisy manner: one single position of Z is a parameter of more than one feature of the image.
 In this case, this position changed the digit itself (from 4 to 9, sort of) and the style (from bold to italic).
 Then, you could not define any exact meaning to that position of Z.

 What if we could have some of the positions of Z to represent unique and constrained information, just as the conditional information Y in cGAN does?
 What if the first position was a value between 0 and 9 that controlled the number of the digit, and the second position controlled their rotation?
 This is what the authors propose in their article.
 The interesting part is that, unlike cGANs, they achieve this in an unsupervised approach, without label information.

 This is how they do it.
-They take Z vector and split it in two parts: C and Z.
+They take Z vector and split it into two parts: C and Z.

 * C will encode the semantic features of the data distribution.
 * Z will encode all the unstructured noise of this distribution.